 Ralph E. “Ed” Eberhart served as Commander, U.S. Northern Command and Commander, North American Aerospace Defense Command, Peterson Air Force Base, Colorado.
 He retired from active duty after more than 36 years in the United States Air Force.
 General Eberhart has been a member of AFBA since 1987 and has served on the Board of Directors since 1997.
 He served as the Chairman from October 2002 – November 2004.
 On December 1, 2004, General Eberhart was appointed by the AFBA Board as the President of AFBA.
 In 2009, he was appointed the Chairman & President of AFBA.
-General Eberhart also serves as Trustee and Chairman of 5Star Bank and 5Star Life Insurance Company.
+He retired as President in March 2020 but remains Chairman.
+General Eberhart also serves as Trustee and Chairman of 5Star Life Insurance Company.

 Patricia A. Tracey served as the Director, Navy Staff before retiring from active duty in 2005.
 She served over 35 years in the United States Navy.
 Admiral Tracey’s previous assignments included Chief of Naval Education and Training and Director of Naval Training.
 She graduated from the College of New Rochelle with a Bachelor of Arts in Mathematics and earned a master’s degree in Operations Research from the Naval Postgraduate School in Monterey, California.
 Admiral Tracey completed Women Officers School and was commissioned as an ensign in 1970.
 She was the first woman in the U.S. Navy to achieve the rank of Vice Admiral.
 Admiral Tracey has been a member of AFBA since 2006 and is currently an AFBA Board member and a member of the Audit Committee.